kennyphan02/Coding-Notes/Graphs.md

 	- Undirected Graph - A graph with edges that do not point in any direction (edges are bidirectional)
 	- Connected graph - There exists at least one path from a vertex to another vertex for all vertex
 	- Spanning Tree- vertices connected with the minimum possible number of edges.
+	- Connected graph - Every pair of vertices connected by a unique edge
+	- Complete graph - every vertex has an edge to every other vertex
 - How are graphs represented?
 	- Adjacency Matrix: 2D array of V x V vertices.
 Each row and column represent a vertice
 		- If the value at `a[i][j]` is 1, it indicate there is an edge (i,j)